CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Experiments

 \subsection{Comparison With State-of-the-art Methods}

-For a fair comparison, we compare CAT with ORE \cite{ORE} without the energy-based unknown identifier (EBUI) that relies on held-out validation data with weak unknown object supervision and OW-DETR \cite{owdetr} to demonstrate the effectiveness of our method for OWOD problem.
-We present the comparison in terms of known class mAP, unknown class recall, WI, and A-OSE, where U-Recall, WI and A-OSE cannot be computed in Task 4 due to the absence of unknown test annotations, for the reason that all 80 classes are known.
-Furthermore, we demonstrate the effectiveness of our model for incremental object detection in comparison to \cite{ORE,owdetr,iod,fasteriod}.
+For a fair comparison, we compare CAT with ORE \cite{ORE} without the energy-based unknown identifier (EBUI) that relies on held-out validation data with weak unknown object supervision and other SOTA methods \cite{owdetr,OCPL,two-branch,UC-OWOD} to demonstrate the effectiveness of our method for OWOD problem.
+We present the comparison in terms of known class mAP and unknown class recall where U-Recall cannot be computed in Task 4 due to the absence of unknown test annotations, for the reason that all 80 classes are known.

 \textbf{OWOD SPLIT:} The results compared with the state-of-the-art methods on OWOD split for OWOD problem are shown in Table.\ref{table1}.
-The performance of proposed standard cascade detection transformer is also reported to be compared with Faster R-CNN \cite{fasterrcnn} and the standard Deformable DETR \cite{ddetr} frameworks, for demonstrating the power of localization identification cascade structure.
-These three can only identify known objects, and so U-Recall cannot be computed for them.
-Benefiting from the self-adaptive pseudo-labelling, the ability of CAT to detect unknown objects goes substantially beyond the existing models.
-Compared with OW-DETR's U-Recall of 7.1, 6.8 and 7.8 on Task 1, 2 and 3, our CAT achieves 21.8, 18.6 and 23.9 in the corresponding tasks, achieving significant absolute gains up to 16.1\%.
-In terms of WI and A-OSE, CAT also exceeds them in all tasks.
-The ability to detect known objects and alleviate catastrophic forgetting of previous knowledge gains an improved performance with significant gains, achieving significant absolute gains up to 4.4\%.
-This demonstrates the significant performance of the cascade decoding structure.
-In addition, we report qualitative results in Figure.\ref{fig:Figure4}, along with failure case analysis.
-See more detailed qualitative results in Appendix B.2.
+Benefiting from the cascade decoupled decoding manner and the self-adaptive pseudo-labelling mechanism, the ability of CAT to detect unknown objects goes substantially beyond the existing models.
+Compared with 2B-OCD's \cite{two-branch} U-Recall of 12.1, 9.4 and 11.6 on Task 1, 2 and 3, our CAT achieves 23.7, 19.1 and 24.4 in the corresponding tasks, achieving significant absolute gains up to 12.8\%.
+The ability to detect known objects and alleviate catastrophic forgetting of previous knowledge gains an improved performance with significant gains, achieving significant absolute gains up to 4.7\% beyond OW-DETR \cite{owdetr}.
+This demonstrates the significant performance of the cascade decoding manner.

 \textbf{MS-COCO SPLIT:} We report the results on MS-COCO split in Table.\ref{table2}.
 MS-COCO split mitigates data leakage across tasks and assign more data to each Task, while CAT receives a more significant boost compared with OWOD split.
 Compared with OW-DETR's U-Recall of 5.7, 6.2 and 6.9 on Task 1, 2 and 3, our CAT achieves 24.0, 23.0 and 24.6 in the corresponding tasks, achieving significant absolute gains up to 18.3\%.
 Furthermore, the performance on detecting known objects achieves significant absolute gains up to 9.7\%.
 This demonstrates that our CAT has the more powerful ability to retrieve new knowledge and detect the known objects when faced with more difficult tasks.